joshbeam/angular_init/README.md

 <a href="http://joshbeam.github.io/angular_init">Website</a>

+Want to contribute?
+Current features being worked on are at the <a href="https://github.com/joshbeam/angular_init/tree/coffee">coffee branch</a>.

+## In simple terms:

-**In simple terms:** This tool, also called by its short-name `ngi`, can make (for example) an AngularJS controller template file for you (`.js`), so that **whenever you want to make a new controller for your app, you don't have to type the same starting code over and over again** (by the way, this tool doesn't only create controllers.
+This tool, also called by its short-name `ngi`, can make (for example) an AngularJS controller template file for you (`.js`), so that **whenever you want to make a new controller for your app, you don't have to type the same starting code over and over again** (by the way, this tool doesn't only create controllers.
 It does directives, filters... almost anything).

-**Why use this and not something else?** Good question.
+## Why use `ngi` (and not something else)?

+Good question.
 You *could* create your own templates and just copy and paste (but this is cumbersome).
 You could use a scaffolding tool, but that's like going to a general practice doctor (a huge scaffolding tool), when you know you just need to see the <a href="http://en.wikipedia.org/wiki/Otorhinolaryngology">otolaryngologist</a> (angular_init).

 **`ngi` has one task, and one task only, which makes it lightweight and specialized**.
 Most AngularJS developers are probably using the command line already (Gulp, Bower, npm, Git, etc.), so why not use the command line to streamline your code-writing too?